acmenezes/ocp-virt-onboarding-kit/docs/tutorials/localnet-vlan-network-configuration.md

 # Test VLAN interface connectivity from another machine on the same VLAN
 # From another VM or physical machine: curl 192.168.100.10:8080

-# Test connectivity using specific interface
+# Test connectivity using specific interface (ping your default gateway)
 ping -I enp2s0 192.168.100.1

 # Verify VLAN tagging (if tcpdump is available)